 - 1. System

 - 2. Configuring System Info

 - 3. Configuring IP

+- 4. Configuring LED (Only for Certain Devices)

-- 4. Managing User Account
+- 5. Managing User Account

-- 5. Backing Up and Restoring
+- 6. Backing Up and Restoring

-- 6. Rebooting System
+- 7. Rebooting System

-- 7. Resetting the System
+- 8. Resetting the System

-- 8. Upgrading the Firmware
+- 9. Upgrading the Firmware

 1 System

 With the Managing System function, you can view the system information and configure the system parameters and features of the switch.